The author is a guitarist and bassist with over 35 years of experience as a musician.

 You’re probably familiar with the Dummies series of instruction manuals.
 You can learn anything from their books, from investing to home repair, so why not bass guitar?
 All of these starter packs come with instruction books, but this may be the best of the lot.

-I do think the tiny 6-watt amp is the weak point of this setup, but for a starter kit this pack is tough to beat.
-It is important to remember that a first bass setup should inspire and encourage a new bassists to practice and love the instrument, and I think this pack does exactly that.
+I do think the tiny 6-watt amp is the weak point of this setup.
+It is important to remember that a first bass setup should inspire and encourage new bassists to practice and love the instrument, and I think this pack does exactly that.

 Which Bass Starter Kit to Choose?